“Volcan” Cacao-Cafe homebrew Stout

 DIY Guanacaste Stairs

 We moved into our new cabana about a month prior and had yet to take full advantage of the loft because we didn’t have any stairs.
-We had considered several funky stair designs with notched logs and spiral things, but … Continue reading
+We had considered several funky stair designs with notched logs and spiral things, but in the end just wanted to have nice wooden stairs finished in a reasonable amount …

 The German Mound Garden